yifanyang0810/ppi-with-binding-affinity/README.md

 The **sequencing data** of each proteins were extracted in `.seq.txt`, **binding affinity** of protein complex were extracted in `.dg.txt`.
 All the results are stored in `result` folder.

+coding files:

+1. skempi:
+   1. using uniprot and pdb files: `skempi_uniprot.ipynb`
+   2. using only pdb files (the sequencing extracted from pdb and uniprot are slightly different): `skempi_uniprot2.ipynb`
+2. affinity bench: `affintyv2_s.ipynb`
+3. PBDbind: `pdbbind_s.ipynb`

 ### Overall

 | database          | number                              | note                                                  | files                                                        |